Cordell Hull Lake taking applications for youth deer management hunt

-The U.S. Army Corps of Engineers Nashville District announces that its time for hunters between the ages of 10 and 16 to apply for the 12th Annual Defeated Creek Youth Deer Management Hunt at Cordell Hull Lake.
-This is a photo of youth hunters that participated Dec.
-3, 2022, at Defeated, Tennessee.
-(USACE Photo)
+NASHVILLE, Tenn.
+(Oct.
+3, 2023) – The U.S. Army Corps of Engineers Nashville District announces that its time for hunters between the ages of 10 and 16 to apply for the 12th Annual Defeated Creek Youth Deer Management Hunt at Cordell Hull Lake.

+Applications for the Dec.
+2-3 deer hunt, in partnership with the Tennessee Wildlife Resources Agency, are available at the Cordell Hull Lake Resource Manager’s Office located at 71 Corps Lane in Carthage, Tennessee.
+Applications must be received by 4 p.m.
+CST Wednesday, Nov.
+1, 2023.

+“The hunt will accommodate eight permitted hunters and two alternates with the goal of improved management of the deer herd populations in the area,” said Park Ranger Brad Potts.

 |Date Taken: